Cassiniuk/applegaldocs/terms-of-service.md

-# Terms of Service for Random Acts of Kindness App
+# Terms of Service for One Kind Thing App

 Last Updated: 1st December 2024